Academics

 Science students are typically assigned 2.5 - 4 hours of homework per week.
 For AP courses and research options, please see individual course descriptions.

-SCIENCE DEPARTMENT COURSE OFFERINGS:
+SCIENCE DEPARTMENT COURSE OFFERINGS

-List of 12 items.
+List of 7 items.

 • COLLEGE PREP BIOLOGY – 7121 and 7122